 The course is aimed at educators in primary care who are involved in teaching at the university or practice level.
 We expect that both experienced teachers and those at the beginning of their educational careers will find the course useful.

-At the end of this course the learner will be able to design a teaching module on thriving in family medicine.
+At the end of this course the learner will be able to design a teaching module on leadership in family medicine.

 Specific objectives of the course

 At the end of the course the learner will:

-Be able to list the strategies used by successful family doctors to cope with change.
+be able to list the strategies used to implement leadership and tasks delegation,